Candidate for municipal office. Any person who files for election or appointment to a position on the City Council, including the Mayor.

 (2) Shall not sell or lease any real estate to the City unless the City Council has designated the property for acquisition and would otherwise have to acquire the property through its power of eminent domain;

-(3) Shall not appear before or communicate with any City official or employee with intent to influence any decision, determination, or approval on behalf of any person or entity in connection with any matter on which the person or entity seeks official action; and
+(3) Shall not appear before or communicate with any City official, Board or Commission member, or employee with intent to influence any decision, determination, or approval on behalf of any person or entity in connection with any matter on which the person or entity seeks official action; and

-(4) Shall not hold any compensated office or employment position with the City.
+(4) Shall not hold any compensated office or employment position with the City if the former official is a former Mayor or Councilmember.

-(b) No former official shall ever represent a person or receive compensation for services rendered on behalf of any person regarding any particular matter in which they participated while serving the City, either through personal involvement or because the matter was within their official scope of authority or responsibility.
+(b) For a period of seven (7) years after leaving office or employment, no former official shall represent a person or receive compensation for services rendered on behalf of any person regarding any particular matter in which they participated while serving the City, either through personal involvement or because the matter was within their official scope of authority or responsibility.

 (c) No former official shall ever use any confidential information to which he has had access by virtue of his official capacity and which has not been made public concerning the property, operations, policies, or affairs of the City, to advance any personal financial interest in violation of Texas Penal Code, section 39.06, and/or City Charter, section 11.09(a), as amended.

-This Article shall not prohibit the City's engagement of a former City Manager, City Attorney, or Department Director as a consultant due to their unique knowledge, experience, skills, and/or familiarity with matters of City business, as continuation of the same or substantially similar service for which they were previously employed by the City, within the two (2) year period after leaving employment for a term of not more than six (6) months, subject to approval via majority vote of the City Council.
+(a) This Article shall not prohibit the City's engagement of a former official who was a City employee as a consultant due to their unique knowledge, experience, skills, and/or familiarity with matters of City business, as continuation of the same or substantially similar service for which they were previously employed by the City, within the two (2) year period after leaving employment for a term of not more than six (6) months, subject to approval via majority vote of the City Council.

 (a) Any bid, proposal, contract offer, or lease offer submitted in violation of this Article shall be disqualified, and any contract or decision, determination, or approval procured in violation of this Article shall be voidable via majority vote of the City Council.

-(b) A violation of this Article shall be enforceable as a class C misdemeanor, and upon conviction shall be subject to a fine not to exceed five hundred dollars ($500.00) in accordance with the Cedar Park Code of Ordinances, section 1.01.009, general penalty for violations of code, and shall restart the two-year period under section 7.02.002 from the date of the violation.
+(b) A violation of this Article shall be enforceable as a class C misdemeanor, and upon conviction shall be subject to a fine not to exceed five hundred dollars ($500.00) in accordance with the Cedar Park Code of Ordinances, section 1.01.009, general penalty for violations of code, and shall restart the two-year and seven-year periods under section 7.02.002 from the date of the violation.

 (c) The foregoing provisions are cumulative, and not exclusive, of State law, the City Charter, and any other provision of the Cedar Park Code of Ordinances.